ethereum/EIPs/EIPS/eip-metanft_keystore_contr.md

 - **Minimized Redundancy**: Currently, developers often need to write similar code for different token standards, leading to unnecessary redundancy.
 A standardized interface would allow developers to separate the data storage code from the underlying token utility logic, reducing redundancy and promoting greater unity in the ecosystem.

 - **Actionable data**: Current practices often store metadata off-chain, rendering it inaccessible for smart contracts without the use of oracles.
 Moreover, metadata is often used to store information that could otherwise be considered data relevant to the NFT's inherent identity.
 This EIP seeks to rectify this issue by introducing a standardized interface for reading and storing additional on-chain data related to NFTs.

-The current EIP is not focused on creating a new token standard, but rather offering a flexible, universal, and objective approach that caters to a variety of use cases.
-The motivation behind this proposal is to provide a more unified, efficient, and flexible framework for managing on-chain data associated with NFTs, in the form of Properties and Restrictions.
-By doing so, this standard aims to reduce the need for multiple overlapping standards, fostering a more cohesive Ethereum ecosystem.

 A case-by-case analysis was performed and summarized [here](../assets/eip-7210/eip-7210-compat.md).